seymayigit/MS-java-mysql-spring/README.md

 * Basic writing and formatting syntax [README.md](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 * Dependency for [pom.xml](https://mvnrepository.com/)
 * Frontside : React with vitejs and Redux. nope and npm.
 React DevTools for debux webside.
 Bootstrap framework.
 Visual Studio Code for development IDE.
 * Use react with extention that named react snippet.
 When you want to create component.
 You can just type short key words and it will creat template automaticlly.
+Axios library using such as fetching data from a server, posting data to a server, or handling HTTP requests and responses in general.

 - Database name exmp `sc_db`
 - Use underscore_names instead of CamelCase(use in coding) ; attributes name